aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2/README.md

 ```

-You may also use `LambdaProxyIntegraion` or `HttpProxyIntegration` to easily create the integrations.
+You may use `LambdaProxyIntegraion` or `HttpProxyIntegration` to easily create the integrations.

 ```ts
 // create a Lambda proxy integration